This post may contain affiliate links. Please read our disclosure policy.

 And I’m not just being sappy.
 That’s actually the name of this salad – or well, the name of the salad that this is inspired by.
 It’s called Pasta Amore.
 And baby, it’s true love.

 This Italian-inspired pasta salad it unlike any Mediterranean pasta salad you’ve ever had before.
 Because unlike all those other salads, this one actually has all the flavors of Italy and the rest of the Mediterranean wrapped together in every bite.
-We’re talking about sun-dried tomatoes, mingling with fresh basil pesto, tangy artichokes, buttery pine nuts, and briny olives.
+We’re talking about sun-dried tomatoes, mingling with fresh basil pesto, other veggies, buttery pine nuts, and briny olives.
 We’ll finish it off with lots of parmesan cheese.
 One bite and you’ll know why they call this what they call this.

 Unlike your typical Mediterranean salad, you know what I’m talking about – the red bell peppers, cherry tomatoes, feta cheese, red onions, and cucumbers all tossed with fusilli or farfalle, this is a refreshing take off the worn-out path of Greek salads masked as Mediterranean Pasta Salads.
 Yes, I said it.
 Can you feel the passion?